elivz/FrontendStarterKit/README.md

 ## Installing Front-End Dependancies

-We use [NPM](http://npmjs.com) to manage all dependencies, including front-end JS libraries & plugins.
-Run `npm install --save-dev [package-name]` to install a new component.
+We use [JSPM](http://jspm.io) to manage all front-end JavaScript dependencies.
+Run `jspm install [package-name]` to install a new component.
+Please [read the docs](https://github.com/jspm/jspm-cli/blob/master/docs/installing-packages.md) for details on getting a particular version or installing from various sources.

 ## Starting a Docker server